ptTrR/arm-image-builder-wiki/Docker.md

 ---
 title: Docker instructions
 description:
-published: 1
+published: true
-date: 2021-01-18T18:22:37.322Z
+date: 2021-02-05T00:49:20.658Z
 tags:
 editor: markdown
-dateCreated: 2020-12-21T09:11:20.474Z
+dateCreated: 2021-02-05T00:39:06.494Z
 ---

 <img src="https://socialify.git.ci/ptTrR/arm-img-builder-docker/image?description=1&descriptionEditable=Build%20customized%20arm%20images%20with%20docker&font=Bitter&forks=1&issues=1&logo=https%3A%2F%2Fwww.docker.com%2Fsites%2Fdefault%2Ffiles%2Fd8%2F2019-07%2Fvertical-logo-monochromatic.png&owner=1&pattern=Charlie%20Brown&pulls=1&stargazers=1&theme=Dark" alt="arm-img-builder-docker" width="640" height="320" />

-# Docker arm image builder
+## Docker arm image builder

 For easily build your image we have created a docker image.
 The only thing you need to install is docker and docker-compose.
-You have the possibility to build the docker image yourself or download the image from the docker hub.
+You have the possibility to build the docker image yourself or download the image from docker hub.
 The prebuilt docker images are available for the following architectures:

 * amd64